 We've talked a lot in this book about how earnestly we've worked over the years to keep the spirit of the original Angeles Crest 100 Mile Endurance Run in tact.
 We've also talked about the changes that have arisen in the course, the organization and the process.
-One man has not only embodied that spirit, but worked harder than anyone to preserve it, which is why the loss of our Co-Race Director and great friend, Hal Winton, in 2017 has been the biggest change of all.
+These men have not only embodied that spirit, but worked harder than anyone to preserve it, which is why the loss of our Co-Race Directors and great friends, Hal Winton, in 2017 and Gary Hilliard, in 2025 have been the biggest changes of all.